DESCRIPTIVE STATISTICS

 QUESTION 1

-Having now seen the raw data, explain what the original statistics failed to show.
+QUESTION 2: Having now seen the raw data, explain what the original statistics failed to show.
 In your answer, refer to at least two classes and explain why the first set of information was not enough to make a secure judgment.

-If you could ask for one additional descriptive statistic for all four classes before making your choice, which would be most useful, and why?
+QUESTION 3: If you could ask for one additional descriptive statistic for all four classes before making your choice, which would be most useful, and why?

-Which class now appears to be the strongest, and what features of the data led you to that conclusion
+OPTIONAL EXTENSION: Which class now appears to be the strongest, and what features of the data led you to that conclusion

 The Ainsworth and Darwin data demonstrate that a mean of 70 can be highly misleading without additional information about the distribution of scores.
 In Ms Ainsworth’s class, most scores cluster closely around the mean, so it accurately reflects the typical student’s performance.
 In contrast, Mr Darwin’s class shows a wide spread of scores from very low to very high, with the mean of 70 arising only because extreme values balance each other out.
 The same measure of central tendency, therefore, supports very different interpretations depending on how the data are distributed.

+The Pinker and Freud data reveal a parallel problem with the range.
+Both classes have the same range of 101, yet their patterns are entirely different.
+In Mr Pinker’s class, most students achieve high scores, with one unusually low score artificially stretching the range.
+In Dr Freud’s class, most students achieve very low scores, with one unusually high score inflating the range.
+The range is driven solely by the two extreme values and tells us nothing about where most students are actually performing.
 These scenarios highlight why relying on a single descriptive statistic is rarely enough to make a secure judgment.
 The original information (means for two classes and ranges for the other two) failed to reveal the shape and consistency of the distributions, making it impossible to reliably evaluate teaching quality.
 Raw scores alone are overwhelming and do not easily show patterns; descriptive statistics organise the data and make key features visible.
 However, no single statistic is sufficient on its own.

 Measures of central tendency (mean, median, mode) indicate where the centre of the data lies, while measures of dispersion (range, interquartile range, standard deviation) show how spread out the scores are.
 In Ainsworth’s class, the mean works well because scores are clustered, but in Darwin’s class, the median would provide a better picture of typical performance as it is unaffected by extremes.
 Similarly, in Pinker’s and Freud’s classes, the interquartile range or standard deviation would better reveal the performance of the middle 50% of students or the average deviation from the mean, rather than being distorted by outliers.
+Taken together, these statistics allow us to move beyond isolated numbers and properly interpret both the level and the consistency of performance.
+This is essential when evaluating real-world data, such as choosing a class or assessing whether her research findings support a study’s aims.

-RANGE
+THE RANGE

-THE RANGE: The range is the simplest measure of dispersion.
-It is calculated by subtracting the lowest score in the data set from the highest score.
+The range is the simplest measure of dispersion.
+It is calculated by subtracting the lowest score from the highest score in the data set.
 In the jogging experiment, both the jogging and control conditions have a range of 9.
-This tells us that the total spread from the lowest to the highest rating is identical in both groups.
+This indicates that the total spread from the lowest to the highest rating is identical across both groups.
 However, the range has a significant limitation: it is based only on the two most extreme scores.
 A single unusually high or low result can therefore make the range appear much larger than it is for most participants.

-CALCULATION OF THE RANGE: The range is calculated by subtracting the lowest score in the dataset from the highest score and (usually) adding 1.
+The range is calculated by subtracting the lowest score from the highest score in the dataset and (usually) adding 1.
 This addition of 1 is a mathematical correction to account for any rounding that may have occurred in the dataset's scores.

 The range is straightforward to calculate, offering a clear advantage in its simplicity.